 Grass-cutting and weed control

 We carry out grass-cutting on highway verges in areas that are key to maintaining visibility, such as at junctions, laybys, and the inside of bends.
 The aim of grass-cutting is to keep the highway safe and to maintain visibility for all road users.
+This has been agreed by Cabinet following the public consultation carried out in 2014, please see point 5.

 - Grass-cutting in the visibility areas alongside rural roads is normally carried out once a year.